basho/basho_docs/source/languages/en/riak/ops/upgrading/rolling-upgrades.md

 When upgrading Riak, it is important to back up each node's `/etc` and `/data` directories.
-Following a successful upgrade, you may notice that disk usage has changed between versions, i.e. each node may end up storing more or less that it did in a previous version.
+Following a successful upgrade, you may notice that disk usage has changed between versions, i.e. each node may end up storing more or less than it did in a previous version.
 Please be aware that this is normal behavior.
 Any changes in disk usage are likely attributable to code changes made to [[Bitcask]] or [[LevelDB]] or to routine effects of automated processes such as [[active anti-entropy]].